A polynomial invariant and duality for triangulations: Introduction

 where $K^*$ is the dual CW complex.
 The polynomial $P$ is analogously defined for handle decompositions of $M$, and the duality stated above also holds for a handle decomposition and its dual.
 While the polynomial $T_K$ discussed above may be defined in terms of a simplicial matroid, an interpretation of the invariant $P_{K, M}$ in the context of matroid theory is not currently known (except for the case of graphs on surfaces, see discussion in section \ref{questions}).
 If $M$ is oriented and its dimension is divisible by $4$, the polynomial $P_{K, M}$ may be further refined using the decomposition into positive-definite and negative-definite subspaces associated to the intersection pairing on $M$.

 The polynomial $P$ for graphs on surfaces (corresponding to $n=1$) was introduced in \cite{Krushkal}.
-Its definition was motivated in part by questions in statistical mechanics, specifically the Potts model on surfaces, and applications to topology (the Jones polynomial for virtual knots, see \cite{Krushkal}).
-Moreover, it has unified many previously defined (and seemingly unrelated) invariants of graphs on surfaces: it has been established in \cite{Krushkal}, \cite{BBC}, \cite{ACEMS} respectively that the Bollob\'{a}s-Riordan polynomial \cite{BR}, the Bott polynomial \cite{Bott} and the Las Vergnas polynomial \cite{Las Vergnas} are in fact all specializations of the polynomial $P$.
-The purpose of this paper is to investigate the duality and other properties of $P$ for higher-dimensional complexes.
-We give examples of the polynomial for specific handle decompositions of several manifolds.
+Its definition was motivated in part by questions in statistical mechanics, specifically the Potts model on surfaces, and applications to topology (the Jones polynomial for virtual knots).
+Moreover, it unified many previously defined (and seemingly unrelated) invariants of graphs on surfaces: \cite{Krushkal}, \cite{BBC}, \cite{ACEMS} respectively established that the Bollob\'{a}s-Riordan polynomial \cite{BR}, the Bott polynomial \cite{Bott} and the Las Vergnas polynomial \cite{Las Vergnas} are in fact all specializations of the polynomial $P$.